Being a landlord can be difficult.

 Give tenants ample time to review inventories at move-in and move-out.

-They can request amendments if anything needs to be corrected or completed.
+They can request amendments if anything needs to completed.
 Both parties must sign off on the final inventory.

 Keeping an updated inventory takes diligence but avoids major disputes down the line.

-Additionally, consider implementing a system for handling tenant turnover, such as conducting thorough inspections and promptly addressing maintenance issues.
+Additionally, consider implementing a system for handling tenant turnover.
+For example, conducting thorough inspections and addressing maintenance issues.

 4. Work out your figures in advance